Nepal PM Deuba expands Cabinet; inducts 17 ministers | Politics

 Bal Krishna Khand of Nepali Congress has retained the portfolio of Home, while Narayan Khadka of the same party has retained the position of Minister of Foreign Affairs.

-Kadhka was last month appointed as the Foreign Minister by President Bidya Devi Bhandari.
+Kadhka was last month appointed as the Foreign Minister by President Bhandari.

 Similarly, Minendra Rijal and Gyanendra Bahadur Karki of Nepali Congress have got the ministries of Defence and Information and Communication respectively.